henriqgoncalvs/react-leap/docs/semantic-commit-messages.md

 ## Types

-Will often be related to the module (or feature) you're working.
+Will often be related to the module (or module) you're working.

 ### Example